rapid7/insightconnect-plugins/plugins/jira/help.md

 * Jira user email address and API key when using Jira Cloud
 * Jira username and password credentials when using on-prem Jira server

+# Supported Product Versions

+_There are no supported product versions listed._

 # Documentation

 ## Setup